Install ClickStream

 That's it.
 Pageview / click / session events start flowing to the dashboard within seconds.

-NPM / pnpm / yarn (modern bundlers)
+NPM / pnpm / yarn (modern web apps)

-pnpm add @clickstream/sdk
+pnpm add @clickstreamhq/sdk

-import { IdentityTracker } from '@clickstream/sdk';
+import { installClickstreamPixel } from '@clickstreamhq/sdk';

 apiKey: 'cs_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',